Elsie Duval: Life in Europe

 In Europe, Elsie went under the alias Eveline Dukes and had many fake references allowing her to get employed in various countries.
 Using the character references she had (all provided by people who knew her such as her brother Victor- who was married to fellow activist Una Dugdale) she got a job in Germany as a governess for 10 months.
 She then spent three months in Brussels learning French and doing office work, followed by two months in Switzerland.

-At first she believed she would be able to travel with Hugh but actress and fellow suffragist Winifred Mayo warned against this.
+At first she believed she would be able to travel with Hugh but actress-director and fellow activist Winifred Mayo warned against this.
 In March 1914, during her time abroad, she received a letter from Jessie Kenney (writing under the alias C. Burrows) which said: 'Miss Pankhurst thinks it would be better for you to stay where you are for the time being and until you get stronger'.
 But when World War One began in 1914, she returned to the UK after a general amnesty was granted to the suffragettes.

-Romantic life
+Personal life and marriage

 Elsie became engaged to Hugh in March 1913 and blamed the 'Cat and Mouse Act' for their disrupted love life saying: "the Cat and Mouse Act rendered our plans too unsettled to marry".
 And although they escaped to France together they travelled separately through Europe.
 When she returned in 1914 she became involved in politics again, giving Sylvia Pankhurst a blue velvet cap that Christmas, and supporting the WSPU over the course of the following years, but she also found more time for her romantic life.

-In June 1915, she invited Emmeline Pankhurst to be a witness at her wedding but Mrs Pankhurst replied saying that she would be away ay the end of July and all of August.
-Elsie and Hugh eventually got married at West London Synagogue on 28 September 1915 but their marriage was short-lived as she died just over three years later.
+In June 1915, she invited Emmeline Pankhurst to be a witness at her wedding but Pankhurst replied saying that she would be away at the end of July and all of August.
+Elsie and Hugh eventually got married at West London Synagogue on 28 September 1915 but their marriage was short-lived as she died three years later.

 Final years

 In 1917, Elsie joined the new Women's Party which was formed by Christabel and Emmeline Pankhurst after they had dissolved WSUP.
 She continued to campaign for a women's right to vote and eventually in 1918 the Representation of the People Act was passed and some women were given the right to vote for the first time.
 In 1919, Elsie died aged 26 partly due to her experience of force-feeding in prison but also because of heart problems caused by septic pneumonia which she contracted during the 1918 influenza epidemic.
-In her last letter to Hugh she wrote "my heart is like a steam engine" and it is thought that because she had previously been force-fed it severely impacted her health.
+In her last letter to Hugh she wrote "my heart is like a steam engine"; it is believed that her force-feedings had severely impacted her health.